Embotics/Scenarios/Run-Ansible-Playbooks/README.md

 # Running Ansible Playbooks

-This scenario enables you to use Embotics® vCommander® to run an Ansible playbook on a target system using the `ansible-playbook` command.
+This scenario enables you to use Embotics® Commander® to run an Ansible playbook on a target system using the `ansible-playbook` command.

 ## Changelog